obrie/turntabler/README.md

 Some of those features include evented I/O, untangled callbacks, object-oriented APIs, external API consistency, internal state management, auto lazy-loading, etc.
-This library also strives to be a complete implementation, easy to use / play around with, and generally just put together as an organized library instead of a script.
+This library also strives to be a complete implementation, easy to use / play around with, and generally just put together a more organized fashion.

 By no means does this discredit the significance of the efforts put forth by the authors of these existing libraries -- all of their work provided the foundation